ohansemmanuel/Understanding-Flexbox/1. Intro/intro.md

 If you only get to read only one article on the Flexbox model, this may be it.

-The title for this article, _"Understanding Flexbox: Everything you need to know",_ may seem rather messed up.
-No one can fit everything there is to a subject within one article.
-Even if such person existed - I may not be qualified for such.
+The title for this article, _"Understanding Flexbox: Everything you need to know",_ may seem rather messed up as no one can fit everything there is to a subject within one article, and even if such person existed - I may not be qualified for such.
 However, I'd take on the challenge head on, and try to discuss everything you need to get going with the powerful Flexbox model.

 So, let's get started, and I'm really excited to show you the vast richness Flexbox brings.
 Trust me, Flexbox can be a pain in the butt when getting started, but I'll do my best to make things as clear and detailed as possible, using schematics and diagrams where possible.